The Sugar Found In Rna Is Called

 Ribose, a five-carbon sugar known as a pentose, is the defining component of RNA (Ribonucleic Acid).
 The name "ribonucleic acid" itself is derived from the presence of ribose.
 This sugar molecule provides the structural framework for RNA, linking together phosphate groups and nucleobases (adenine, guanine, cytosine, and uracil) to form the RNA chain.
 Its presence differentiates RNA from DNA, which contains deoxyribose, a modified form of ribose.

 The significance of ribose extends beyond its structural role.
-It participates directly in the chemical reactions that are vital for RNA function.
+Still, it participates directly in the chemical reactions that are vital for RNA function.
 The hydroxyl group on the second carbon of ribose, which is absent in deoxyribose, makes RNA more reactive and less stable than DNA.
 This increased reactivity is crucial for RNA's diverse roles, including its ability to act as an enzyme (ribozymes) and to readily degrade after fulfilling its purpose.

 Comprehensive Overview